santipalacios2002/keptn-in-a-box/README.md

 | t2.xlarge  | 4         | 16               |
 | t2.2xlarge | 8         | 32               |
 | c4.4xlarge | 16        | 30               | (preferred for full)

+### Setup and Configure AWS Instance.

+Set the storage size to at least 40 GB.

+Add a tag with key=Project and value=KIAB

+If you define security rules in the Cloud provider or on your datacenter, your instance needs to have the following ports accessible:

+22/SSH
+80/HTTP
+443/HTTPS
+8080/Custom
+4200/Custom

 ### installationBundleKeptnOnly
 The minimum required for running a Single Node Kubernetes cluster with keptn full features is a t2.medium (2 vCPU and 4 Gib of RAM) and 10 Gigabytes of disk space.
 If you feel frisky go for this size but the experience won't be the best.